[Investigation] US billionaires funding EU culture war

 Faith-based lobbyists were now being "treated with credibility" by MEPs and EU officials and were "able to influence certain narratives and messages", he said.

-They might not have scored big wins yet, but some of them were first trying to build a base in Europe, before going on the offensive later down the line, he also warned.
+They might not have scored big wins yet, but some of them were first trying to build a base, before going on the offensive later down the line, he also warned.

 "A number of groups are new on the EU scene, so they don't yet have policy successes or advances," he said.